JetBrains/teamcity-dotnet-plugin/README.md

 The TeamCity .NET plugin provides support for [.NET CLI](https://www.microsoft.com/net/download/core) in TeamCity.

-It simplifies building windows and cross-platform applications that use .NET frameworks and libraries.
+It simplifies building Windows and cross-platform applications that use .NET frameworks and libraries.

 # Features